TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 }
 ```

-### Query List of Usage Plans Associated with a Stage
+### List Usage Plans Associated with Stage
-- Query the list of usage plans associated with the stage.
+- Retrieves the list of usage plans associated with the stage.

 #### Request